jsunn-y/CARE/README.md

 ### Reproducing benchmarking on Task 2

-Detailed instructions for reproducing our baselines on Task 2 and general recommendations for benchmarking on Task 2 can be found [here](task2_baselines).
+Detailed instructions for reproducing our baselines on Task 2 and general recommendations for benchmarking on Task 2 can be found .

 ## CREEP
 ![image](figs/CREEP.png)
 We also introduce Contrastive Reaction-EnzymE Pretraining (CREEP), which is one of the first models that can perform Task 2 by aligning representations from different modalities (reaction, protein, and optionally textual description).
-The model is found under `CREEP`, while example usage is found under `task2_baselines/CREEP`.
+The model is found under `CREEP`, while example usage is found under `task2_baselines/CREEP` with instructions [here](task2_baselines).
 CREEP involved finetuning pretrained language models, some of which can be downloaded from hugging face and are also compiled within [CARE_pretrained.zip](https://zenodo.org/records/12195378).

 #### CREEP installation
 For CREEP model training and inference